Fort Hope: Formation and EP releases (2013–2014)

-Courage (2014–present)
+Courage (2014)

 In 2014 they embarked on a tour in the UK along with Max Raptor in January 2014 across the UK, making it their first tour they've embarked on as a headliner and they were also announced to be part of the LAB Records roster and would be releasing their debut mini album titled 'Courage' on 11 May.
 To promote the release the band released an official music video for the song 'The Rapture'.
 In July the band released their music video for the song 'New Life' and a month later the band performed at Sonisphere Festival.
 The band are supported rock band Mallory Knox in the UK throughout November along with Frank Iero and Moose Blood.

 On 7 November the band released their second single titled 'Plans' in promotion of their third EP release named after the band which was released on 8 February 2015.
 They also released 'Sick' as the second single to promote the EP and released a music video for 'Plans' two days prior to the EPs release.

-2015 – Current
+Record Label & Hiatus

 Fort Hope have continued to grow with numerous plays on Radio 1.
 They have been nominated for "Best British Newcomer" in the 2015 Kerrang!
 Awards and played on the Fresh Blood stage at Slam Dunk Festival.
-In the summer they will play 2000 trees, T in the Park and Reading & Leeds.
+In the summer they played 2000 trees, T in the Park and Reading & Leeds.

 They parted with Virgin EMI in 2018 after being signed in 2016.

-From the end of 2017, Fort Hope ceased all social media updates.
+From the end of 2017, Fort Hope ceased all social media updates, without anything said they disappeared and you would get small updates from Drummer James through his Instagram.
+However nothing from Jon or Simon.
+This hiatus lasted just over 5 Years.